GoogleCloudPlatform/compute-video-demo-salt/README.md

 1. In order for `salt-cloud` to create Compute Engine instances, you'll need a [Service Account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
-It's recommended that you create a new Service Account (don't use the default) for this demo.
+It's recommended that you create a new Service Account (don't use the default), called 'demo-salt', for this demo.
-Make sure to create a new JSON formatted private key file for your Service Account as you will need to upload it to your Salt master later on.
-Also, make sure to record the *Email address* that ends with `@PROJECT-ID.iam.gserviceaccount.com` since this will be required in the Salt configuration files.
+Make sure to create a new JSON formatted private key file for this Service Account as you will need to upload it to your Salt master later on.
+Also, note the *Email address* of this Service Account (should be `demo-salt@PROJECT-ID.iam.gserviceaccount.com`) since this will be required in the Salt configuration files.

 1. Next you will want to install the